LEJOG cycle training tips

 - Protein: Protein is good as a steady long-lasting source of energy; the general advice seems to be to have roughly a 1:4 ratio of protein:carbohydrate in your diet for most effect.
 Where possible I'd have eggs for breakfast and I really noticed a difference on these days.
 Protein bars can be great too - I'd normally have one or two Eat Natural bars throughout the day to keep me going.

 - The other reason that protein is needed is to help repair your muscles and speed up your recovery.
 Chicken, fish, or eggs are great for this, and I also used SiS ReGO* recovery sachets (a powder you mix with water) straight after each day's riding, although I couldn't decide if these worked for me or not.
+I didn't use them on my European trip and didn't miss them.

 Overall, and most importantly, you should just listen to your body.
 Little and often is the way to go - having a huge breakfast or lunch will seriously slow your riding down for a couple of hours as blood and energy is diverted to your stomach away from your legs (as I found out on day 6 after a particularly big lunch...)